Complete List of Who Trump Has Called A ‘Dog’ On Twitter

 According to CNN‘s Veronica Stracqualursi she considered the tweet, “at best a sharp departure from the language typically employed by presidents and at worst a reference that traffics in sexual and racial imagery.”

 But this is not the first time he’s called a person a dog on the social media network.
 According to The Root, they have complied a full list of people that Trump has called a “dog” in tweets.
-Sure, it’s not as bad as half of what our President says, but it still isn’t a good look for him either.

 When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog!